 I received a B.A. in psychology from the University of Michigan, where I also had a 10 year career in research and teaching.
-I received my M.S. and Ph.D. in clinical psychology from Ohio University, and completed my internship at The Ohio State University, and am a proud member of the American Psychological Association (APA).
-After living over 25 years in the states I have moved back to Denmark and offer psychological services in the Copenhagen area.
+I received my M.S. and Ph.D. in clinical psychology from Ohio University.
+I completed my internship at The Ohio State University, and am a proud member of the American Psychological Association (APA).
+After living over 25 years in the United States I moved back to Denmark some years ago and offer psychological services in the Copenhagen area.

 Being a native of both the US and Denmark and having been an expat most of my life, I am particularly interested and invested in offering psychological services to English speaking expats now living in Denmark.
-I have well over 10 years of experience in the treatment of most concerns, and work hard to adjust my approach to the clients' specific needs and concerns.
+I have many years of experience in the treatment of most psychological concerns, and work hard to adjust my approach to the clients' specific needs and concerns.

-You may have concerns about going to therapy, perhaps for the first time, so let me offer some information about what happens.
-During the first session I will ask a series of questions to better understand your concerns as well as their background, context and any co-existing difficulties.
+You may have concerns about going to therapy, perhaps for the first time, so let me share a little information about what happens in therapy with me.
+During the first session I ask a lot of questions to better understand your concerns as well as their background, context and any co-existing difficulties.
 Towards the end of this first session we then talk about ways to address your concerns.
-It is my experience that people leave their first session with new hope and some ideas about how to begin to change.
+In my experience, most people leave their first session with new hope and at least some ideas about how we can work together to help you change.

-I approach psychotherapy in a number of different ways depending on your needs and the concerns you are seeking to resolve.
+I approach psychotherapy in different ways depending on your needs and the concerns you are seeking to resolve.
 In general I can say that my role is often one of organizing and exploring, sometimes educating and sometimes challenging, but always supportive.
-Your therapy should be a place for the development of new ideas, deepening of self-knowledge and emotional exploration.
+Your therapy should be a time for the development of new ideas, deepening your self-knowledge, and emotional exploration.
 Such growth commonly best can take place in a supportive and open environment.

 Psychotherapy can take anywhere from one session to a few years.
-Though some problems can be addressed satisfactorily in a few sessions, many clients opt to stay in therapy longer to address more complicated concerns.
+Many problems can be addressed satisfactorily in 10-20 sessions, yet many clients opt to stay in therapy longer to address more complicated concerns.

-Depending on the concern and your ability to work on your concerns between sessions, the frequency of sessions will be from once a week to once a month, often becoming less frequent as you make progress.
+Depending on the difficulties you want therapy for, and your ability to work on your concerns between sessions, the frequency of sessions will likely be from once a week to once a month, often becoming less frequent as you make progress.

 When you are ready, I will urge you to take an active role in deciding how therapy should progress.
 Therapy is best when it is a collaborative process.